mesuli95/Data-Analytics/README.md

 * Each grouping is known as a quartile.
 The first quartile is the group that starts with the minimum value, whereas the fourth quartile is the group that ends with the maximum value.
 * The interquartile range (IQR) is the combination of the second and third quartiles and contains 50 percent of the values in the data.
 When exploring a dataset, recall that outliers can have a significant impact on mean and range.
 * Using the IQR as a dispersion indicator, in addition to the range, improves your perspective since the IQR excludes outliers.

+# Inferential Statistics

+* Inferential statistics is a branch of statistics that uses sample data to draw conclusions about the overall population.
+*  For example, suppose you are trying to quantify the weight of college students in the United States.
+* With more than 20 million college students, getting a complete census is not feasible.
+* By combining balanced, representative sample data with inferential statistical techniques, you can confidently make assertions about the broader population.

+# Confidence Intervals

+* Each time you take a sample from a population, the statistics you generate are unique to the sample.
+In order to make inferences about the population as a whole, you need a way to come up with a range of scores that you can use to describe the population as a whole.
+* A confidence interval describes the possibility that a sample statistic contains the true population parameter in a range of values around the mean.
+* When calculating a confidence interval, you end up with a lower bound value and an upper bound value.
+Given the confidence interval range, the lower bound is the lower limit, and the upper bound is the upper limit.

+# Confidence IntervaL Considerations

+* While it is possible to develop a confidence interval for a skewed distribution, our conversation will focus on a normal distribution and presume the sample mean, population standard deviation, and sample size are known.
+* When calculating a confidence interval, you need to specify the confidence level in addition to the sample mean, population standard deviation, and sample size.
+* Based on the empirical rule, the confidence level is a percentage that describes the range around the mean.
+* The wider the confidence level, the more confident one can be in capturing the true mean for the sample.
+* High confidence levels have a wide confidence interval, while low confidence levels have a narrower confidence interval.
+* The critical value is a Z-score you specify to denote the percentage of values you want the confidence interval to include.
+* Since deriving critical values is beyond the scope of this course.
+* In addition to the critical value, you need the standard error.
+The standard error measures the standard deviation of the distribution of means for a given sample size.
+* You calculate the standard error by taking the population standard deviation divided by the square root of the sample size.

+# Hypothesis Testing with the Z-test

+* Hypothesis testing with the Z-test is appropriate when you have a sample size over 30 and a known population standard deviation, and you are using the normal distribution.
+* When performing a two-tailed Z-test, you can use the Z-score from Table 5.10 to specify your confidence level.
+* The Z-score describes how far away from the mean a given value is.
+* You then collect a random sample of bags from the production line.
+Suppose your sample contains 100 bags.
+You proceed to calculate the test statistic by getting the average number of mints per bag.

+# Hypothesis Testing With The T-Test

+* Frequently, the standard deviation of the population is unknown.
+It's also possible that you will have a sample size of less than 30.
+* In either of those cases, the Z-test is not an option.
+In this case, you can perform a t-test.
+A t-test is conceptually similar to a Z-test, but uses the t-distribution instead of the standard normal distribution.
+* You interpret the results of a t-test the same way you interpret a Z-test in terms of critical regions, confidence levels, and p-values.
+* For example, suppose you want to have the same situation in terms of determining whether or not people over 75 inches tall are willing to pay for additional legroom on a flight.
+However, due to time constraints, you are only able to collect a sample of 10.
+* You also don't have precise data on the standard deviation on the payment variability for the population of flyers who are over 75 inches in height.
+As such, you can use a t-test to evaluate your null and alternative hypotheses.

+# Hypothesis Testing With Chi-Square

+* Z-tests and t-tests work well for numeric data.
+However, there are times when you want to compare the observed frequencies of categorical variables against what was expected.
+* The chi-square test is available when you need to assess the association of two categorical variables.
+* In this case, the null hypothesis asserts that there is no association between the variables, and the alternative hypothesis states that there is an association between them.
+* For example, suppose you want to determine whether a statistically significant association exists between a person's eye colour and their favourite music genre.
+* To test this, you survey 100 random people, record their eye colour, and ask them their favourite movie genre.
+* After obtaining the data, you perform a chi-square test to assess whether there is a statistically significant relationship between eye colour and movie genre.
+* If the results suggest you retain the null, the two variables are independent.
+*  If the results suggest you reject the null, then some sort of relationship exists between eye colour and favourite movie genre.
+* Another example where the chi-square test is appropriate is if you want to understand the relationship between a person's favourite sport to watch and where they attend university.
+* To test this, you would survey 10 random people from each university and ask them to select their favourite sport.
+* Once you have the data, you perform a chi-square test to determine whether there is a statistically significant association between each person's university and their favourite sport.

+# Simple Linear Regression

+* Simple linear regression is an analysis technique that explores the relationship between an independent variable and a dependent variable.
+* You can use linear regression to identify whether the independent variable is a good predictor of the dependent variable.
+* You can perform a regression analysis in spreadsheets like Microsoft Excel and programming languages, including Python and R. When plotting the results of a regression, the independent variable is on the x-axis and the dependent variable is on the y-axis.
 *

  </details>